Skip to main content

 About This Trip

 We took this trip with friends in 2009.
 We found roundtrip prices for airfare to Dublin at about $300 per person, which was insanely cheap even then.
 Our group pre-planned to rent a van and explore east, north, and west Ireland.
 We never made it south.
-We flew into Dublin, drove to Belfast (and other parts of Northern Ireland), drove to Galway, took a boat out to the Aran Islands, and then spent time in Dublin.
+We flew into Dublin, drove to Northern Ireland, drove to Galway, took a boat out to the Aran Islands, and then spent time in Dublin.
 Newgrange, the Carrick-a-Rede rope bridge, Giant's Causeway, the Aran Islands, and the Dublin Pub tour were my highlight cannot miss Ireland experiences.

 Giant's Causeway